- The Best Fitbit For Kids

-When it comes to exercise functions, the Versa Lite is impressive with its 15 plus exercise modes, and its 50 meters water resistance.
+When it comes to exercise functions, this kids Fitbit watch is impressive with its 15 plus exercise modes, and its 50 meters water resistance.
 It can even be connected with your child’s smartphone for GPS capabilities, which then renders a highly accurate real-time pace and distance.

 The Versa Lite Fitbit for kids when fully charged offers an approximate 4-day battery life, so you don’t have to frequently charge the device.
 It also provides access to your kid’s favorite apps such as sports and weather, and features simple button design, making it easy to navigate through the many functions of the tracker.

 3. Fitbit Ace 2 Best Fitbit For Kids

 The Fitbit Ace 2 is perhaps the most kid’s centric fitness tracker in the Fitbit lineup and shares several design cues with the kid’s version of the Fitbit Inspire.
 It features a compact and sleek footprint and is tucked away neatly inside a silicone band.
 It can be had in a choice of three appealing colors – grape, the night sky, and watermelon, and is designed to count steps and active minutes.

 The silicone band of this best kids Fitbit tracker is highly durable and can resist a fair bit of wear and tear, making this tracker a much more durable option compared to other trackers in its segment.
 Adding to this, the bands are a perfect fit for kids of ages 12 and under, and can be easily adjusted to fit a wide range of wrist sizes.